 Among the three libraries, we hold over 40,000 print items and our book collection is enhanced by rich resources that include more than 50,000 eBooks, over 50 research databases, inter-library loan service, audiobooks, videos, and a music collection spanning all genres.

-Students, faculty, staff, and parents are all welcome to use the libraries and participate in our programs and events.
+Students, faculty, staff, parents, and alumni are all welcome to use the libraries and participate in our programs and events.

 * * *

-In addition to the Libraries, The Dalton School school offers a unique, hands-on museum program curriculum staffed by two experts in their fields; an anthropologist and an art historian.
-These specialists work collaboratively with classroom teachers to design and implement learning experiences that enhance the school's curriculum.
-The specialists also schedule trips to a number of museums including the Metropolitan Museum of Art and the American Museum of Natural History, and frequently schedule outside guests to share their expertise with our community.
+In addition to the Libraries, The Dalton School school offers a unique, hands-on museum program curriculum currently staffed by an art historian.
+This expert works collaboratively with classroom teachers to design and implement learning experiences that enhance the school's curriculum.
+The specialist also schedules trips to a number of museums including the Metropolitan Museum of Art and the American Museum of Natural History, and frequently schedules outside guests to share their expertise with our community.
 The museum program truly enables our students and faculty to experience New York City as a classroom.